Fusilli Bolognese in a Dutch Oven

 Instructions

-Break up and brown the beef.
+Break up and brown the beef in your dutch oven.
 The pieces should be crisped and caramelized.

 Add the tomato paste, then stir in.